 As a small, premier liberal arts college, Davidson is an excellent setting for an active Jewish community.
 We recognize and value the uniqueness of every Jewish student and are invested in their individual growth.
 Administrators, faculty, alumni and parents are committed to nurturing the experience of Jewish students so that Davidson feels like a home away from home.

 Approximately five percent of Davidson's student body is Jewish.
-They come from 22 states (the greatest number from Florida, Massachusetts, New Jersey, and New York), the District of Columbia, and Mexico.
-Most are in the Reform tradition, and we also have many who are Conservative or identify as culturally but not religiously Jewish.
+They come from over 20 states and the District of Columbia.
+Most are in the Reform tradition; many are Conservative or identify as culturally but not religiously Jewish.

 Within walking distance of campus is Temple Kol Tikvah of Lake Norman, a congregation affiliated with the Reform Movement.
-You can participate fully in the life of the congregation and have opportunities to teach in the Sunday school.
-You also have the option to connect with a local Jewish family.
+Students can participate fully in the life of the congregation and have opportunities to teach in the Sunday school.

 Rabbi Michael Shields has served as associate chaplain on campus and rabbi of Temple Kol Tikvah of Lake Norman since 2008.